 These violations and disciplinary actions are a "GUIDE" to the School Administration.
 In certain situations, the code may be modified or changed due to extenuating circumstances.
 The High School Administrator would determine this decision.

 INFRACTIONS WHICH RECEIVE PENALTIES ACCORDING TO THE CODE MAY ALSO INCLUDE NOTIFICATION OF PARENTS.

 INAPPROPRIATE DISPLAY OF AFFECTION:

-1st referral: Conference with the Principal or a call home 3rd referral: 2 Detentions 2nd referral: 1 Detention 4th referral: 3 Detentions
+Conference with the Principal or a call home 1st referral:

+2 Detentions 3 Detentions